 John Clarke also appeared in a number of movies and television shows.
 Amongst the most memorable were his role as Fred Dagg in "Dagg Day Afternoon" in 1977 and as Wal in "Footrot Flats : The Dog's Tale" in 1986.

-John moved to Melbourne Australia in the late seventies and has established himself as a top script writer and personality there.
-He still appears regularly on Australian television doing political satire sketches with actor comedian Bryan Dawe.
+John moved to Melbourne Australia in the late seventies and established himself as a top script writer and personality there.
+He appeared regularly on Australian television doing political satire sketches with actor comedian Bryan Dawe.